The Eurovision Song Contest has transformed.

 Another issue in 2017, the announcement there will be no EuroClub accreditation for fans, in a city that isn’t internationally upheld as being LGBT-friendly, another major concern for a majority of attending fans.

 It isn’t our prerogative to sit here and declare “how dare they mess this up, they are useless and couldn’t organise a piss up in a brewery”.
 None of us are at that committee table, we aren’t seeing what’s going on (or not going on) behind the scenes and in even the smallest decision making processes.
-We all, as fans, only know so much.
+The fans, of course, only know so much.
 It’s highly unlikely that any host broadcaster would want to mess up the contest on purpose – especially one that has indeed hosted before.

 Each year the winning artist’s song, representing their country, delivers the right to that country to host the contest the following year.
 Every competing delegation wants to showcase their city, their country and their broadcaster in the best light, and errors along the way – though often expected and some unplanned and unprepared for – are sadly frequent.